 Whether you plug in an OBD2 code reader or link up a DIY scanner or use a professional model, all will display the code from whatever in the system needs attention.
 From there you can use the scan tool to look at some more data to try to work out what is going on and why you are getting this “check light”.

 An entry-level code reader can pull up a code that tells you why your “Check Engine” light is on.
 Some models also can test the oxygen sensor and the I/M readiness, or emissions monitors.

 A multi-system tool can diagnose and monitor sensors from various ECU systems in your vehicle.
 It also can retrieve ECU information, save and replay live data from these sensors, reset the oil, and perform other functions such as injector coding, DPF regeneration, etc.

 The more features that your OBD device has, the higher the cost.
 The OBD-AUS Bluetooth OBD2 Scan Tool V4, considered a DIY scanner because it uses an app and Bluetooth to display your vehicle data, sells for $45.

 This goes beyond the basic code reader, though.
 The app’s Fault Log Manager gives you a list of codes and definitions on which you can tap for more information.
 If you have no idea what “P0300 – Powertrain” means, you don’t have to fumble through a manual or head to Google.
 The app explains, “Random/Multiple Cylinder Misfire Detected” and elaborates on it.

-A professional-level multi-system OBD scan tool such as the VT600 Full System Scan Tool can diagnose all makes and brands and allows for full system scans and some advanced features.
+A professional-level multi-system OBD scan tool can diagnose all makes and brands and allows for full system scans and some advanced features.
 It has additional functions such as resetting the oil with one button, adapting the battery after replacement, and reading anti-theft codes, and much more.
 It costs about $340.

 List of Functions OBD Scan Tools Can Perform